News headlines recently stated that casual workers have won the right to paid annual leave following a decision in the Federal Court.

 In brief: types of employment

 - Permanent employees – full-time or part-time.
-Benefits include paid leave, notification on termination, redundancy where applicable, and on 12 months continuous service, parental leave, right to request flexibility, and access to unfair dismissal.
+Benefits include paid annual leave, notification on termination, redundancy where applicable, and on 12 months continuous service, parental leave, right to request flexibility, and access to unfair dismissal.

 - Casuals – has no guaranteed hours of work or commitment of work in advance, does not have to accept work on offer, usually works irregular hours, doesn’t get paid sick or annual leave, can end employment without notice (unless notice is required by a registered agreement, award or employment contract).
 Is entitled to a casual loading, and unpaid carer’s and family and domestic violence leave.